Krawus/Arkanoid/README.md

 # Arkanoid
 C++ OldSchool game that I made on my second semester of studying.

+If you want to play download the /Arkanoid_game folder and hit arkanoid.exe.

 Made in QT Creator.
 Graphic interface based on SFML (Simple and Fast Multimedia Library) Rules are simple: after every hit ball goes faster.
 To win you need to destroy all the blocks.
-Sometimes after destructing the blocks you can drop power-up which makes your racket wider
+Sometimes after destructing the blocks you can drop power-up which makes your racket wider.

 After completing the semester I kinda made fun of this project by adding funny music, beach theme, sound effects and power-ups.